 Context · Social Media

-Stories and the pressure to perform
+Why Stories are the pressure part

 Stories vanish after 24 hours, which creates pressure to post constantly, and "Close Friends" lists create social hierarchies that cause genuine anxiety for kids who notice who is and is not on them.

-DMs and the hidden layer
+Why DMs are the hidden layer

 What to watch for